 Obstructive sleep apnea (OSA) describes the mechanical failure of the upper airway to allow adequate oxygen into your lungs during sleep.
-Without adequate oxygen during sleep, you can suffer from long periods of low blood oxygen known as hypoxia.
+Without adequate oxygen during sleep, you can suffer from long periods of low blood oxygen.
+This is known as hypoxia.

 In a hypoxic state, your body launches and maintains a body-wide inflammatory response.
 Over time, inflammation creates a domino effect of health problems across the body’s many systems.